brjezierski/definition-mining/README.md

                 --dropout 0.1 \
                 --tags_sequence_clf_weight 1 \
                 --sent_type_clf_weight 1 \
-                --output_dir training/de-gbert_6e-0-1 \
+                --output_dir training/en-2e \
-                --checkpoint_dir training/de-gbert_4e
 ```

-Training from the checkpoint saved in training/de-gbert_4e while only optimizing for the tags sequence loss.
+And the following is used for training from the checkpoint saved in training/de-gbert_4e while only optimizing for the tags sequence loss.
 ```
 python train.py --model de \
                 --data_dir data/single/de \